lurnuku/YelpCamp/README.md

 # YelpCamp
 Not my work.
-YelpCamp web-dev tutorial-project from Colt Steele.
+A follow along YelpCamp web-dev tutorial-project from Colt Steele.

 Just figuring out how to work with Git and GitHub while working on a tutorial project.